 Effective immediately, use of Marywood University's institutional account with Survey Monkey will no longer be allowed for research involving human subjects (only research requiring review by the Institutional Review Board or Exempt Review Committee).
 This is due to security issues and the protection of human subjects.

 While you may still utilize Survey Monkey's service for research, you will need to subscribe to a secure, personal account.
-Subscriptions are available for $24 per month (or $17 per month for an annual plan) and may last as long as the researcher desires.
+Subscriptions at various levels are available and may last as long as the researcher desires.
+The type of account allowed will depend upon the nature of the research.

 The Office of Research and Sponsored Programs recently subscribed to SPIN.
 You may access the search functions anywhere on campus without an account but you will need to register for off-campus use.
 This service is available to students as well as faculty and staff.